julianogm/test-automation/README.md

 # test-automation
-simple automation to validate prices on amazon
+simple automation with functional and api tests